 Who Can Be Affected?

-Signs And Symptoms Of Autisms
+Signs And Symptoms Of Autism

-While every autism victim is unique in their own way, the following are some of the major signs and symptoms that can tell if a child is autistic
+While every autism victim is unique in their own way the following are some of the major signs and symptoms that can tell if a child is autistic.

-- Delayed speech
+- Delayed speech.

-- Difficulty in verbal and non-verbal communication
+- Difficulty in verbal and non-verbal communication.

-- Distinct resistance to change in schedule or routine
+- Distinct resistance to change in schedule or routine.

-- An abnormally low threshold for pain
+- An abnormally low threshold for pain.

-- Self-injurious or aggressive behavior
+- Self-injuries or aggressive behavior.

-- Poor social skills
+- Poor social skills.

-- Repetitive actions or activities
+- Repetitive actions or activities.

-- Avoidance in making eye contact
+- Abnormal avoidance in making eye contact.

-- A tendency to focus on a single object for a very long period of time
+- A tendency to focus on a single object for a very long period of time.

-- Non-response to their names when called
+- Non-response to their names when called.

 There is currently no conclusive laboratory test(s) that can specifically show whether or not a person has autism.
-There are, however, several traits that autistic people display that can give a clue to the possible presence of autism.
-Generally, the symptoms of autism are detected in the early years of a child’s life.
+There are however several traits that autistic people display that can give a clue to the possible presence of autism.
+Generally the symptoms of autism are detected in the early years of a child’s life.

 Is There Any Cure For Autism?

-At the time of this writing, there is no single known therapy for autism.
-The only thing that can, however, be done is to help autistic victims live a better life.
+At the time of this writing there is no single known therapy for autism.
+The only thing that can however be done is to help autistic victims live a better life.

 HOW TO DEAL WITH AUTISM

-It is very natural and normal to feel disappointed, emotionally upset and very heartbreaking to realize that your child or loved one that used to be flawless and active is diagnosed with autism.
-It can affect the child everywhere, from home to school, and can even damage a perfectly normal relationship.
-Overcoming this hurdle is in no way an easy one, which is why you need to learn the effective ways to deal with autism.
+It is very natural and normal to feel disappointed, emotionally upset and very heartbreaking to realize that your child or loved one who used to be flawless and active is diagnosed with autism.
+It can affect the child everywhere from the home ground to the school ground and can even damage a perfectly normal relationship.
+Overcoming this hurdle is in no way an easy one which is why we need to learn about the effective ways in which to deal with autism.
 Bear in mind that there are lots of different levels of care that autistic patients potentially need to receive.
-While some may need a lifelong care and continuous attention, others may be able to succeed in the real world and lead great lives full of independence.
+While some may need lifelong care and continuous attention others may be able to succeed in the real world and lead great lives of full independence.

-To deal with autism, you need to first accept the fact that the situation is neither your fault nor that of your child and that there is nothing that could have been done to prevent it.
+To deal with autism you need to first accept the fact that the situation is not your fault nor that of your child and that there is nothing that could have been done to prevent it.
 You need to understand that the only way to address the situation is with determination, clarity and utmost dedication.
 You also need to understand that the only primary help the autistic child need is YOU.

 Where To Get Help

-Another way to deal with autism is to immediately enroll the child for a behavioral session with a reliable therapist, who understands your child’s syndrome.
+Another way to deal with autism is to immediately enroll the child for a behavioral session with a reliable therapist who understands your child’s syndrome.
 They will teach the child about the significance of body language and also how to recognize the meanings in a social setting.
-You also need to be actively involved in the therapy sessions by learning, watching and applying cognitive behavioral techniques on a daily basis, thus reinforcing positive behavior.
-Under no circumstances should you quit the behavioral therapy sessions, even if the child has made noticeable progress.
+You also need to be actively involved in the therapy sessions by learning, watching and applying cognitive behavioral techniques on a daily basis thus reinforcing positive behavior.
+Under no circumstances should you quit the behavioral therapy sessions even if the child has made noticeable progress.
 Their approach towards coping with this condition has to be constant and their daily practices well-planned to cover playtime and to prevent repetitive, unwanted behavior.

-- Read autism books
+- Read Autism Books

 Thanks For Your Support.
-Please Send All Contributions To: 2288 Gunbarel Rd.
+Please Send All Contributions To: 2288 Gunbarrel Rd.
 Suite 154/388.
 Our Cash App Is: $LoyalDetermined